liyigerry/gp120/README.md

 # Molecular dynamics simulations of HIV glycoprotein gp120

-### There are some research on the molecular dynamics of HIV glycoprotein gp120 from 2018 to 2022.
+### There are some research on the molecular dynamics of HIV glycoprotein gp120.

 | No. | Year | Journal | IF | Res | DOI |
 | :---: | :---: | :---:| :---: | :---: | :--- |